2014 Hrushevsky Street protests: 28 January–17 February

 On 28 January, Prime Minister Mykola Azarov turned in his resignation to President Viktor Yanukovych, hours before a vote of no confidence could have removed Azarov from power.
 The resignation also removed the entire administration from power, which President Yanukovych confirmed by signing a decree dismissing the rest of Azarov's cabinet.
 However, Azarov and his government remained in office until a new election could be held.

-Pro-government lawmakers joined with the opposition in Parliament to repeal nine of the eleven anti-protest laws which had triggered the violence.
+Pro-government lawmakers joined with the opposition in Parliament to repeal nine of the 11 anti-protest laws which had triggered the violence.
 Yanukovych also proposed offering amnesty to the protesters if they abandoned their positions and dispersed.
 In addition, he promised to form a committee to propose revisions to the Ukrainian constitution that would weaken the powers of the president.
 Most spectators did not expect these concessions to be sufficient to satisfy protesters, many of whom were still demanding Yanukovych's resignation.

 On 2 February, 5,000 gathered on Hrushevskoho to support the standoff.
 The faceoff was described by the Kyiv Post as "not likely to end soon."

 On 6 February thousands (according to an UNIAN correspondent about three to four thousand) Ukrainian opposition activists, some carrying shields and baseball bats, marched from their camp on Maidan Nezalezhnosti to the Verkhovna Rada building (according to BBC News) in a show of force.
 According to (commandant of Euromaidan) Andriy Parubiy the march had a warning character, and if authorities did not consider the demands of Euromaidan, the actions would have a more decisive character "the next time".

-On 14 February, Right Sector, in compliance with the amnesty law freeing protesters, agreed to restore traffic on Hrushevskoho Street.
+On 14 February, Right Sector, in compliance with the amnesty law freeing protesters, agreed to restore traffic on Hrushevsky Street.
 All members of the UNSO left the scene.
 At the same time, the Right Sector demanded the immediate closure of all criminal cases against protesters, saying "Unless this is done as soon as possible, we reserve the right to act at our own discretion."
-The Maidan council also agreed to restore traffic; "This does not mean that we are surrendering the buildings, this does not mean that we are pulling down the barricades, this means that we will partially unblock Hrushevskoho Street to restore traffic," Maidan activist of Andrew Dzyndzia said, and reiterated that protesters would remain on Hrushevskoho Street.
+The Maidan council also agreed to restore traffic; "This does not mean that we are surrendering the buildings, this does not mean that we are pulling down the barricades, this means that we will partially unblock Hrushevsky Street to restore traffic," Maidan activist of Andrew Dzyndzia said, and reiterated that protesters would remain on Hrushevskoho Street.

 On 17 February an activist was stabbed in the lung after he crossed into the police-controlled side the barricades.